From BR Bullpen

 He is highlighted in Heroes Behind the Mask and other publications as one of the top catchers of all-time.

-Campanella was elected to the Hall of Fame in 1969, one of the first black inductees.
+When Campanella was elected to the Hall of Fame in 1969, he was one of Cooperstown's first black inductees.
 He was voted into the Salon de la Fama two years later, a very odd choice.
 While other Negro League stars like Gibson and Monte Irvin were voted into the Salon based on one- or two- season careers, they had dominant years, whereas Campanella had merely been "good" in his one-and-a-bit seasons in Mexico.

 He was honored by the U.S. Postal Service with a commemorative stamp in 2006 .